 3.5.4.
 Earrings.
-Female cadets may wear small (not exceeding six mm in diameter) conservative (moderate, being within reasonable limits; not excessive or extreme) round or square white diamond, gold, white pearl, or silver earrings as a set with any uniform combination.
-If member has multiple holes, only one set of earrings are authorized to be worn in uniform and will be worn in the lower earlobes.
+Male cadets are not authorized to wear earrings while in uniform or in civilian attire for official duty.
+Female cadets may wear small (not exceeding six mm in diameter) conservative round or square white diamond, gold, white pearl, or silver earrings as a set with any uniform combination.
+If member has multiple earring holes, only one set of earrings is authorized for wear in uniform and will be worn in the lower earlobes.
 Earrings will match and fit tightly without extending below the earlobe unless the piece extending is the connecting band on clip earrings.
-When not wearing earrings, male and female cadets are authorized to wear transparent piercing spacer(s) in lower earlobes while in uniform.
-Transparent spacers are not allowed in ear holes outside of the lower earlobes or any other piercing holes visible in uniform (nose, lip, eyebrow etc.).
-Piercing holes will not be large enough to permit light to shine through.
-Plugs for gauge holes in the ear lobes are not authorized (regardless of color, i.e., flesh colored).
-There are no exceptions per AFI 36-2903.
+Transparent piercing spacers (no larger than 6mm) may be worn while in uniform.